Tetelo Vargas: Statistics

-Vargas holds the major league record for best batting average in a single season.
-He hit .471 while playing for the New York Cubans in the Negro National League in 1943.
+Vargas hit .472 while playing for the New York Cubans in the Negro National League in 1943.
+While Baseball Reference recognizes this (listed as .471) as the highest single-season batting average in MLB history, MLB.com instead recognizes Josh Gibson's .466 average, hit during the same season.

 Apart from hitting .350 in 1952 in the Dominican Republic's winter league, Vargas also led the Puerto Rican winter league in batting average three times, hitting .410 in 1943, and winning back to back titles in 1946 and 1947, when he hit .382 and .362, respectively.
 Vargas played a number of exhibition games against Major League Baseball's New York Yankees, averaging .500 against Yankees pitchers.

 Positions

 Vargas played a number of positions on the baseball field, including right field, left field, center field, shortstop and second base.

 After baseball

 Vargas was idolized both in the Dominican Republic and in Puerto Rico, but he decided to settle in the Puerto Rican city of Guayama, where he had previously starred for the local team.
-He remarried in 1954 in PR and lived a rather quiet, humble life in Guayama with his wife, Violeta Enchautegui de Vargas and three daughters Carmen, Ana and Iris and son Juan Esteban Vargas Jr. He died December 30, 1971 after battling lung cancer and is now resting in peace next to his wife in Guayama's main cemetery (Cementerio Municipal de Guayama).
+He remarried in 1954 in Puerto Rico and lived a rather quiet, humble life in Guayama with his wife, Violeta Enchautegui de Vargas and three daughters Carmen, Ana and Iris and son Juan Esteban Vargas Jr.

+Vargas died on December 30, 1971, after battling lung cancer, and is buried next to his wife in Guayama's main cemetery (Cementerio Municipal de Guayama).

 Vargas was elected to the Puerto Rican baseball Hall of Fame.
 Because of his involvement as a player with the New York Cubans, Vargas is also a member of the Cuban Baseball Hall of Fame.

+The stadium in San Pedro de Macorís, home of the Estrellas Orientales team, is named in his honor.